Rashita123/Tip-Calculator/README.md

 4. 💜

 Just Enter the Bill amount and set the tip percentage and in how many people, you wanna split the Bill, You get the right amounts!
-Booyeh, Calculations at parties made easy!
+Booyeh, Calculations at parties made easy!😉